AnujJhunjhunwala/Receptionata/README.md

-# AI Virtual Receptionist: A Volvo Students’ Project
+# Receptionata - AI Virtual Receptionist
 <div align="center">
     <img src="https://github.com/antoniczapski/receptionata/assets/150927210/19e27c08-1f50-40d3-8924-f1049c212077" width="400">
 </div>

 ## Overview

-In collaboration with Volvo, this innovative project is designed to revolutionize how administrative tasks, such as scheduling meetings and retrieving company-specific information, are managed.
+This innovative project is designed to revolutionize how administrative tasks, such as scheduling meetings and retrieving company-specific information, are managed.
 By harnessing the capabilities of Large Language Models (LLMs), including state-of-the-art techniques like Retrieval-Augmented Generation (RAG), and other advanced AI methodologies, we aim to create an AI Virtual Receptionist that exemplifies the next step in digital assistance.

 ## Objective